 I am a full-stack developer with experience in Rails and ecommerce.
 I have been professionally building websites since 2009.
 I love CSS and building up the people around me.

-Stembolt builds and maintains ecommerce websites for clients around the world.
-We primarily use Ruby on Rails and help run and maintain a Rails-based, open-source ecommerce platform.
+Stembolt built and maintained ecommerce websites for clients around the world.
+We primarily used Ruby on Rails and helped run and maintain a Rails-based, open-source ecommerce platform (Solidus).

-As a senior member of the development team I am expected to work on a wide variety of tasks up and down the stack.
+As a senior member of the development team I was expected to work on a wide variety of tasks up and down the stack.
 My expertise lies in customer facing projects (storefronts) that also require thoughtful database and API architectures.
-I help lead teams on the implementation of designs with a very strong foundation and love for CSS.
+I helped lead teams on the implementation of designs with a very strong foundation and love for CSS.

-I am responsible for coordinating and running a variety of client meetings that interface with different divisions (marketing, creative, accounting, etc).
-Our clients can count on me not just for my technical knowledge but also my thoughtful insight into different strategies on how they can grow their business.
+I was responsible for coordinating and running a variety of client meetings that interface with different divisions (marketing, creative, accounting, etc).
+Our clients counted on me not just for my technical knowledge but also my thoughtful insight into different strategies on how they can grow their business.

-Internally, I help mentor and grow junior staff members.
-I provide input in large company decisions (a highlight of which is spearheading a complete company rebrand) and try to be a voice for those that haven’t found theirs yet.
+I was trusted to provide input on important company decisions (a highlight of which was spearheading a complete company rebrand).
+I helped mentor and grow junior staff members and tried to be a voice for those that haven’t found theirs yet.

 2009 - 2015

 Being a forum moderator was an amazing experience.
 During my time over at CSS-Tricks I wrote over 5000 forum posts and helped members of all levels.
 I primarily answered questions focusing on HTML, CSS, and WordPress.